yjiangnan/rosely/README.md

     from rosely import *

 ### Dependencies
 Importantly, ascertained t-test in rosely depends on a specific version of `pyloess` https://github.com/yjiangnan/pyloess for python3 support.
 This pyloess requires `numpy` to have `Blas` (Basic Linear Algebra Subprograms) to run, otherwise errors would occur (e.g., "undefined symbol: dswap_").
-To avoid this, install Blas (e.g., [OpenBLAS](https://www.openblas.net/)) with default `make`, then download [numpy](https://github.com/numpy/numpy), copy the file `site.cfg.example` as `site.cfg`, uncomment the lines associated with the version of Blas you installed.
+To avoid this, install Blas (e.g., [OpenBLAS](https://www.openblas.net/)) with default `make` and `make install`, then download [numpy](https://github.com/numpy/numpy) and change path to its directory, copy the file `site.cfg.example` as `site.cfg`, uncomment the lines associated with the version of Blas you installed.
 For `OpenBLAS`, the lines are

     [openblas]
     libraries = openblas